voidfiles/rachelbublitz.com/content/blog/2019-06-11-final-week-of-ripped-at-z-space-we-must-close-the-15th.md

 From playwright and co-founder of [Those Women Productions](https://thosewomenproductions.com/), [Carol Lasof](https://newplayexchange.org/users/484/carol-lashof):

->" I was still thinking about it this morning - even before I got your email.
+>"I was still thinking about it this morning - even before I got your email.
 I found Lucy to be a very engaging and well-drawn character.
 She convincingly embodies the challenges facing a young woman in this particular - liberal and still misogynistic - place and time.
 Excellent production!
 Even with the complex time shifts, the story is clear and riveting.
 Brilliant use of costumes to let us know immediately where we are in time and in the evolution of Lucy's psychological state."

 And playwright [Jeremy Cole](https://newplayexchange.org/users/1670/jeremy-cole):